BusbyLab/git-gh-demo/README.md

     Initialized empty Git repository in /path/to/git-gh-demo/.git/

 I now have a bouncing baby repo.
+Importantly, after running `git init .`, I now have a *local* repo (i.e., stored locally on my computer).
+The link that I cloned `git-gh-demo` from is a *remote* repo (stored on something that’s *not* my local repo). **The goal now for folks following along is to create a remote repo from this local repo.**

 However, there’s nothing in my repo.
 Whenever I run `git status` while I’m in the `git-gh-demo` folder, I get this: